Meet the EcoElsa staff providing environmental education to you and your family! As well as check out current openings below!

 Benefits:

-- Gift card to an outfitter company for completing position to the designated end date
+- Gift card to an outfitter company for completing position to the designated term end date

 - 3 EcoElsa T-shirts: 1 Staff shirt that will need to be returned at the end of position and 2 other EcoElsa nature/naturalist themed shirts from the Etsy Shop to keep